PijushMandal-004/PijushMandal-004/README.md

 ---

-⭐ *Open to internships, entry-level roles, and automation-focused opportunities*
+⭐ *Open to internships, entry-level roles, and automation-focused opportunities as well as FreeLance*